alfred-jayaprakash/kke-solutions/jenkins/Single-Stage-Pipeline.md

 # Jenkins Single Stage Pipeline
 ## Solution
-### Step 1: Install Gitea and Publish over SSH Plugins in Jenkins
+### Step 1: Add a new Slave Node
 * `Select port to view on Host 1` and connect to port `8081`.
 Login using the Jenkins admin user and password given in the question
 * Under  `Jenkins > Manage Jenkins >  Manage Nodes and Clouds > New Node`
 * Provide following values
 ```
 Node Name: Storage Server
-Permanent Agent
+(Permanent Agent)
+Remote root directory: /home/natasha
 Labels: ststor01
-Remote Work Dir: /home/natasha
 ```
 * Click `Save`
-* Ignore any warning icon seen next to the newly created Node in the list of nodes
+* TODO: Need to add the steps to setup Slave node

 ### Step 2: Install the required plugins in Jenkins
 * Under  `Jenkins > Manage Jenkins >  Manage Plugins` click `Available` and search for `Pipeline` plugin.